money-on-chain/main-RBTC-contract/docs/integration/redeeming-btc2x.md

 ### The bproxAmount parameter

-It is the amount that the contract will use to redeem BTC2X and will be used to calculate commissions.
+It is the amount that the contract will use to redeem BTCx and will be used to calculate commissions.
 All of these funds will be transformed exclusively into RBTC.
 This parameter uses a precision of the type **reservePrecision** that contains 18 decimal places and is defined in **MoCLibConnection** contract.

 ### The vendorAccount parameter